fbpx

 In fact, the home inspector is paid to do 2 things:

-2. Communicate it to you in simple terms
+2. Get it across to you

 That’s it.

-And the fewer distractions they have:
+And the fewer distractions:

 1. The better they can focus